emarsden/pssh-box-rs/README.md

 ```

 ## Build

-You'll need to have the protoc compiler installed to compile this crate.
-This is because Widevine
-PSSH data is serialized using the protobuf format, and the format is specified in a .proto interfae
-file.
-Install it on Linux using

-    sudo apt install protobuf-compiler
+The protoc compiler is used during the build process to translate the protobuf interface definition
+for Widevine PSSH data into Rust structs.
+This happens in the `build.rs` file.

+The default configuration of this crate depends on the `protobuf-src` crate to build a vendored
+version of the protoc compiler.
+Disable the default feature `vendored-protoc` to use a locally
+installed protoc compiler instead (from Debian package `protobuf-compiler`, for example).

 ## License